lhdjung/naidem/README.md

 ### Possible medians

 What to do if the median really is unknown, like above?
-These two functions can narrow it down to its possible values, or the range of such values:
+These two functions will attempt to narrow it down to its possible values, or the range of such values:

 ``` r
 median_possible_values(x2)